 Kia ora tatou and warm Pacific greetings

 The Pacific Media Centre - TE AMOKURA - is the only media research and community res ource centre of its kind in Aotearoa/New Zealand and has a strategic focus on Māori, Pasifika and ethnic diversity media and community development.
-It was established by AUT University's Faculty of Design and Creative Technologies in 2007 and is also part of the School of Communication Studies.
+It was established by AUT University's Faculty of Design and Creative Technologies in 2007 and is part of the School of Communication Studies.

 Pacific Scoop – Joint project between the PMC and Scoop Media